-Home Articles FAQ Site Map Partners
+Home Articles FAQ Site Map

 Labor Board Judgments

-Occasionally, a labor board will help with "alter-ego" to add person(s) to the judgment, however you will lose any accrued interest, and ask the State court for a new judgment with a new case number, asking the creditor to assign the old judgment to them.
+Occasionally, a labor board will help with "alter-ego" situations and add company owners to the award and judgment, however you will probably lose any accrued interest, and must ask the state court for a new judgment with a new case number.
+Also, the board will ask you to assign your previous judgment to them.

-In California, Labor Board Code 1194.3 says that an employee can recover attorney's fees and costs incurred to enforcer a judgment for unpaid wages - but only against the company named, and if the company is out of business, usually it is game over.
+In California, Labor Board Code 1194.3 states that an ex-employee creditor can recover attorney's fees and the costs incurred to enforce a judgment for unpaid wages, however only against the named company.
+If the company is now out of business, usually it is game over.

 Go Back To Articles JudgmentBuy.com Home Page

-|JudgmentBuy - Contact Mark at Mark@GoGuys.com|
+|JudgmentBuy - Contact Merdat Group at email@example.com|

-© Copyright 2001-2014 Mark D. Shapiro.
+© Copyright 2001-2014 Merdat Group.
 Entire site is protected by copyright laws.
 All rights reserved.